slimtoolkit/slim/README.md

 * ruby app container:   406.2 MB => 13.66 MB
 * java app container:   743.6 MB => 100.3 MB (yes, it's a bit bigger than others :-))

-You can also run `dockerslim` in the `info` mode and it'll generate useful image information including a "reverse engineered" Dockerfile.
+You can also run `docker-slim` in the `info` mode and it'll generate useful image information including a "reverse engineered" Dockerfile.

 DockerSlim now also generates an AppArmor profile for your container.